 Sharing information with these organisations allows us to better understand your needs.

 As a UK Company nearly all of our processing of personal information takes place in Europe which has strong data protection standards.
 Find out how your information is protected on the limited occasions it is transferred outside Europe.

 As a UK based company, all the personal information we process is protected by European data protection standards.

-The only personal data that is transferred outside the EEA is that processed through Survey Monkey Europe UC who have agreed standard contractual terms to protect transfers to Survey Monkey Inc which is located in the United States.
-Survey Monkey Inc participates and has certified its compliance with the EU-US Privacy Shield.
+The only personal data that is transferred outside the EEA is that processed through Survey Monkey Europe UC and Liveperson.com who have agreed standard contractual terms to protect transfers to Survey Monkey Inc and Liveperson Inc respectively, which are located in the United States and both participate in and have certified their compliance with the EU-US Privacy Shield.

 This Section summarises the legal rights you have to protect your personal information and how you can exercise them and find impartial advice and further information.

 The following is a list of the rights you have under Data Protection legislation.
 Not all these rights apply in all circumstances but we will be happy to explain this to you at the time you ask.
 Independent advice about your rights can be obtained from the Information Commissioner (see Section 1.)